Why India top South Africa and New Zealand in World Cup points table

 Mohammed Shami, in the second innings derailed the English line-up with his four-wicket haul, as the world champions were bowled out for just 129 runs in 34.5 overs.

-Afghanistan climbed to fifth place in the World Cup 2023 table after their seven-wicket victory over Sri Lanka at Eden Gardens, Kolkata on Monday.
-The Afghans have six points from six matches.
+Pakistan are currently in fifth place with six points from seven matches.
+They are level on points with Afghanistan, who have played a game less.
+The Afghans recently claimed a seven-wicket victory over Sri Lanka, who have just two wins in six matches.

-Sri Lanka, Pakistan and the Netherlands are in sixth, seventh and eighth place on the World Cup 2023 table, respectively, with four points each.
+Sri Lanka and the Netherlands are in seventh and eighth place on the World Cup 2023 table, respectively, with four points each.

 The Dutch side secured their second win of the tournament this weekend by beating Bangladesh comfortably by 87 runs.
 The ongoing World Cup finally had a nail-biting finish as South Africa clinched a one-wicket victory over Pakistan on 27 October in Chennai.